Religion in Sussex: Judaism

 Across Sussex about 0.3% of the population identified as Jewish in 2011, lower than across England as a whole where the average was 0.5%.
 52% of Sussex's Jewish population live in Brighton and Hove (more than 2,500 or about 1% of the city's population).

 There are four synagogues in Brighton and Hove, including two Ashkenazi synagogues, one Reform and one Progressive.
 There is also a Progressive congregation in Eastbourne.

 Jewish people have been recorded as living in Sussex since the 12th century and are first mentioned in 1179/80 pipe roll for Chichester.
 A considerable Jewish community existed in Chichester by 1186.
 Jews are also recorded in Arundel, Hailsham, and Lewes, and were expelled from Winchelsea in 1273.
-All Sussex's Jews would have been expelled in 1290 when Edward I of England issued the Edict of Expulsion.
+All Sussex's Jews would have been expelled in 1290 when King Edward I issued the Edict of Expulsion.
 A Jewish population had returned to Sussex by the late 18th century in Brighton and Arundel and later there were also Jewish people in Findon, Seaford and Lewes.